 Mother White was preceded in death by her husband Charlie White; two brothers, Willie Murrell, Jr. and Alvin Murrell; and one sister, Thomastine Moses.

 Mother White is survived by her two daughters, Deneen (Ronnie) Smith of Springfield, IL, and Tracy Rene (Jeffrey) Lomax of Sun Prairie, WI; one grandson, Jasper (Tasha) Ivy of Chicago, IL; two granddaughters, Ember and Kymber Lomax of Madison, WI; four great-granddaughters Anna and Ashley Johnson, Jada and Gabriella Ivy all of Raleigh, North Carolina; eight grand-godchildren: Amoire Gonzales, Taylor and Tyler Hunt, David Williams, Samuel and Breana Washington, Keith Davis, Jr. and Moriah Murry; her sisters, Hazel Jean Halley of Eudora, AR and Linda (Frank) Morris of Gary, IN; her brothers, Andrew (Martha) Murrell and Render (Betty) Murrell all of Kansas City, MO; a special church daughter, Classie “Cookie” Hardin of Decatur, IL; her Old Original Church family; her Word of Life Church family; the Frederick Cooper family, and many nieces, nephews, other relatives and friends.

-To send flowers to Ruby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ruby Mae White, please visit our floral store.